Phantom structure: Phantom ear

 In 2002, researchers proposed an ear phantom for experimental studies on sound absorbance rates of cellular emissions.

 Phantom skin

 Several designs of phantom skin have been developed for various uses including, but not limited to, studying skin lesion therapy, applications of narrowband and ultra-band microwaves (like breast cancer detection), and imaging fingernails and underlying tissues.

 Phantom breast

 Ultrasound tissue elastography is a method to determine tissue health, as pathologies have been noted to increase the elasticity of tissue.
 In 2015, a tissue-like agar-based phantom had been reported to be useful in compression elastographical diagnosis of breast cancer.
 The scientists replicated the clinical appearance of conditions such as fibroadenoma and invasive ductal carcinoma in the phantom breast and compared elastographic and sonographic images.

 Additionally, a recipe for the formation of a semi-compressible phantom breast with liquid rubber has been reported.

+Phantom muscle

+There have been many fabrication methods developed on muscle phantoms.
+Researchers have developed muscle phantoms to implicate or act as tumors in breast imaging for cancer detection.